 These types of documents are going to be the ones your company will send the most.
 Structured documents are those that are scheduled, formatted, and rarely need any changes.
 A great customer communications management solution will provide your business with template management.
 The templates will pull information from your servers about your customers to fill out the document.
 These types of documents are usually bills, invoices, or statements.

 Now that you know the main types of documents involved in customer communications management, you’ll need a better picture of how it all comes together.
-For all intents and purposes, customer communications management is simply this: a way to create, deliver, store, and retrieve these documents.
-Of course, there’s good CCM and, well, let’s just call it “other.”
+For all intents and purposes, a customer communications management solution is simply this: a way to create, deliver, store, and retrieve these documents.
+Of course, there’s good CCM solutions and, well, let’s just call them “the others.”

-If your company doesn’t have a focus on your customers and you don’t really care about retaining or having loyal customers, maybe having the “other” option is best for you.
+If your company doesn’t have a focus on your customers and you don’t really care about retaining or having loyal customers, maybe having one of “the others” is best for you.
 Guess you’re not interested in increased revenue, happy customers, or a significant ROI.